jeezzemax/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/vsextensions-options.md

 #Visual Studio Extensions Options

-The Visual Studio Extensions options dialog provides settings allowing you to configure the **UI for ASP.NET MVC** Visual Studio Extensions to best suit your needs.
+The Visual Studio Extensions options dialog provides settings allowing you to configure the **Telerik UI for ASP.NET MVC** Visual Studio Extensions to best suit your needs.

 It can be accessed through **Visual Studio | Telerik | VSExtensions Options…**

 ![Options menu](images/options_menu.png)

-The Options dialog contains two sets of options that affect the **UI for ASP.NET MVC** Visual Studio Extensions.
+The Options dialog contains two sets of options that affect the **Telerik UI for ASP.NET MVC** Visual Studio Extensions.

 ## General Settings ##
 The settings under the General category affect all of the installed **Telerik Visual Studio Extensions**.